Discipline Priest Healing Rotation, Cooldowns, and Abilities — Dragonflight 10.2

 Power Word: Shield is an instant cast, single target Atonement applicator with a shield tied to it.
 With the mana cost of both Renew and Power Word: Shield being identical, Power Word: Shield should always be used over Renew if available.

 Flash Heal is a 1.5-second cast, single target Atonement applicator with a decent-sized single target heal tied to it.
-With this costing more Mana than Renew as well as requiring you to stand still, it will not see nearly as much play as your primary applicator outside of a few situations.
+With this costing more Mana than Renew and requiring you to stand still, it will not see nearly as much play as your primary applicator outside of a few situations.
 The primary use case of this spell is to abuse other talents like

 Surge of Light or